pangbolike/Algorithm/Aho/readme.md

 Author : pangbolike
 Date : 2015/04/25
-A new method of Aho-Corasick
+A new method for Aho-Corasick